Styling the wide trouser trend*

 Don’t wear your wide-leg culottes with an oversized top as you risk looking like a big ball of laundry.
 Instead, it’s important to balance the proportions of the trouser with a fitted top.
+You could take a look on sites like Monroe-Clothing.com to get a feel for the trends around fitted tops and find one that matches your culottes.
 There is nothing chicer than a pair of high-waisted trousers with a tucked-in blouse or tee.
 This type of look can take you from the office to after work drinks and looks flattering on nearly every body type.

 Stick to one eye-catching trend at a time

 While there are plenty of bold colours and patterns out there, we think the wide-legged trouser is a good time to reach for neutrals like black, navy or even white.
 With too much brightly coloured material swinging around, it can look like the trousers are wearing you and not the other way around.

 Keep it long

 When choosing a jacket to pair with your wide-legged look, opt for a long-line jacket or blazer that’ll lengthen your torso in the same way that your trousers lengthen your legs.
 Remember, keep it fitted up top or you risk looking too slouchy or boxy.